B-Maanasa/B-Maanasa/README.md

 - 👋 Hi, I’m @B-Maanasa
 - 👀 I’m interested in ...
-Learning how to code different langages.
+Learning how to code in different langages.
 - 🌱 I’m currently learning ...
-Java, HTML.
+Java, web development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...padmamaanasab2@gmail.com